 When can someone apply to be on the board?

 At the April meeting, the nomination committee will present the applicants to the board of directors.
 The new board is elected during the May meeting.
 The first meeting of the new board is held in August.

 Many companies offer matching to organizations that carry a 501(c) designation.
 Westview Foundation is a 501(c) organization.
 Employees should check with their Human Resources director for more information, or email us at email@example.com.
 We have access to a list of companies who participate.

 What is expected of the board of directors?

 Each board member has 7 responsibilities on the board:

-We can have a maximum of 14 board members.
-However, we have averaged about 10 board members.
+At most 14 members can sit on the board.
+However, the average is about 10 board members.
 There are also advisors and ex-officio on the board.